kantrix/Yahoo-Finance-Analysis/README.md

 * Need to import the libraries and load the stock data from Yahoo Finance.
 You can use the pandas_datareader library to retrieve stock data directly from Yahoo Finance.
 The following code snippet shows how to retrieve the stock data for Apple (AAPL) over the last 5 years.

-* Use statsmodels to perform OLS regression analysis to predict future stock prices based on historical data.

 * use matplotlib to create visualizations of the data, such as line charts or scatter plots, to better understand the trends and patterns in the stock prices over time

 ![image](https://user-images.githubusercontent.com/43418706/235450795-9022c3f2-07e5-44e7-9ed0-326735f456fe.png)